-Ozone is a compound of oxygen, so finding large amounts of ozone would mean that there were large amounts of oxygen.
-Some scientists believe that large amounts of oxygen can only be produced by life - such as plants and trees on land and tiny plants (phytoplankton) in the oceans.
-So if we discovered a planet with ozone in its spectrum we might expect there to be life on it.
-In fact, space telescopes are now being planned that look specifically for ozone in the atmospheres of distant planets.
+Ozone is a by-product of oxygen (O2).
+Finding large amounts of ozone means that there are large amounts of O2.
+Some scientists believe that large amounts of O2 can only be produced by the process of photosynthesis.
+This process is driven by plants and trees on land, and tiny plants called phytoplankton in the oceans.
+This means that if we discover a planet with ozone in the spectrum of its atmosphere, we might find life on it.
+Space telescopes are being designed to look for ozone in the atmospheres of distant planets.

-Of course biomarker gases, such as ozone, only relate to life as we know it.
-We have to remember that extra-terrestrial life may not be what we expect and therefore may not require oxygen.
-Indeed, there is life at the bottom of our oceans that survives without oxygen.
+Gasses like ozone tell us if there is likely to be life on a planet.
+We call indicators like these biomarkers.
+They mark the likely presence of biology or life.
+Of course, biomarker gases such as ozone only relate to life as we know it.
+We have to remember that extra-terrestrial life may not be what we expect.
+Alien life may not require O2.
+In fact, there is life in the deep ocean which survives without O2.

-The SETI programme is an international project employing over 100 scientists, educators and support staff who are dedicated to searching for signals from advanced civilisations inhabiting a distant planet.
+The SETI programme is a global project.
+It employs more than 100 scientists, educators and support staff.
+They are dedicated to searching for signals.
+Signals from advanced alien species from distant planets.

 In truth, we don't know what an alien signal will be like.
-The first extra-terrestrial civilization to make contact is likely to be far more technologically advanced than humans and we could scarcely imagine their thought processes, let alone their reasons and methods for communicating with us.
-All we can do is make some educated guesses based on our own knowledge and technology.
+It is likely that they will have more advanced technology than us.
+It is hard for us to imagine their thought processes.
+Or their reasons and methods for interacting with us.
+All we can do is make some educated guesses.
+Guesses based on our own knowledge and technology.

-SETI's first assumption is that the signal will be received at or around the frequency of 1420 MHz.
-This is the spectral frequency of hydrogen, the most common element in the universe, and therefore may be a universal reference point for different intelligent species.
+SETI's first assumption is about the frequency of a first signal.
+We think it will be at or around the frequency of 1420 MHz.
+This is the spectral frequency of Hydrogen.
+It is the most common element in the universe.
+This means it may be a universal reference point for other intelligent species.

-In order to detect strong signals at this wavelength, SETI uses radio telescopes around the world, such as the Allan Telescope Array (pictured) to scan the night sky.
-They have even targeted specific nearby stars in an attempt to detect periodic signals beamed in our direction.
+To detect strong signals at this wavelength, SETI uses radio telescopes around the world.
+One of those is the Allan Telescope Array (pictured).
+This is used to scan the night sky.
+Some telescopes have targeted nearby stars to try and detect signals beamed in our direction.

 To learn more about the SETI programme, click here.